c-weis/hexbot/README.md

 ## Hexbot: minimal PPO for the hex board game

 `Hexbot` is a small implementation of the [Proximal Policy Optimization](https://arxiv.org/abs/1707.06347) (PPO) algorithm for training a deep neural network to play the board game [Hex](https://en.wikipedia.org/wiki/Hex_(board_game)).
-The code leverages several standard  `pytorch` functionalities but otherwise implements PPO 'from scratch' (see the [acknowledgements](#references-and-acknowledgements) for our sources of inspiration). `Hexbot` also comprises an implementation of an envirenment for the Hex board game (without the [swap rule](https://en.wikipedia.org/wiki/Swap_rule)) with a rendering functionality based on the `pygame` library.
+The code leverages several standard  `pytorch` functionalities but otherwise implements PPO 'from scratch' (see the [acknowledgements](#references-and-acknowledgements) for our sources of inspiration). `Hexbot` also comprises an implementation of an environment for the Hex board game (without the [swap rule](https://en.wikipedia.org/wiki/Swap_rule)) with a rendering functionality based on the `pygame` library.

 - [Hexbot: minimal PPO for the hex board game](#hexbot-minimal-ppo-for-the-hex-board-game)
   - [Installation](#installation)